AHA! Learning Croatian with Bob

 Addendum:

-I have since resolved this issue, and discussed it in another post: Do Croatians assign gender to objects?
+I have since resolved this issue, and discussed it in another post: Miscellaneous #005: Do Croatians assign gender to objects?

 It is important to know the gender of nouns because the way that we change masculine nouns according to their case in a sentence (that is, how they decline) is different from the way that feminine nouns change, and the way that we change neuter nouns is different again.

 And (Oh, I hate to say this!) there are various “declension types”, or categories, of nouns.
 Not all masculine nouns, for example, decline in the same way – that is, from type to type, the noun endings are not the same in the various cases.
 Does that make sense?
-Hopefully, the list of noun categories listed in the post Nouns: Declension types (not yet available) will clarify things a bit.
+Hopefully, the list of noun categories listed in the post Grammar reference section/Nouns #004: Declension categories of nouns will clarify things a bit.

 Please don’t blame me for the complexity.
 I didn’t sit down and design the Croatian language.
 And of course, nobody did that – languages just evolve in irregular ways over long times.